NBAF-color-lockup

 Session 3: Diagnostics and Immunology

-Serological Assays for Assessing FMD Vaccine Efficacy in the Field: Species Variations, Antibody Types, and Quality by Alejandra Capozzo
+Serological Assays for Assessing FMD Vaccine Efficacy in the Field: Species Variations, Antibody Types, and Quality

-Developments in assessing vaccines by Anna Ludi
+Developments in assessing vaccines

-Foot and Mouth Disease Virus Clinical Diagnosis and Challenge by Leyi Wang
+Foot and Mouth Disease Virus Clinical Diagnosis and Challenge

-FMDV Virus-like particles: Production platforms and immunogenicity in vivo by Michael Puckette
+FMDV Virus-like particles: Production platforms and immunogenicity in vivo

-Session 4: Trade
+Session 4: Industry and Trade

-Applying Lessons Learned from H5N1 to an FMD Outbreak in Dairy Cattle by Jamie Jonker
+Applying Lessons Learned from H5N1 to an FMD Outbreak in Dairy Cattle

-Extension Service Efforts to Mitigate Risks Towards a Secure Milk/Beef Supply in Western States by Sergio Arispe
+Extension Service Efforts to Mitigate Risks Towards a Secure Milk/Beef Supply in Western States

 Afternoon Sessions Wrap Up